santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 4. let us say the functions to carry out the basic operations - ```add(), sub(), mul()``` and ```divide()``` are declared in standard.h and defined in standard.c
 5. similarly, functions to carry out the advanced operations - ```mod()``` and ```power()``` are declared in advanced.h and defined in advanced.c
 6. finally the overall command line argument processing and function calls happen in main.c, with the global symbolic constants defined in main.h

+## Philosophy behind design of multi-file C Programs

+## Layout of a multi-file C project

 Though there is no hard and fast rule to organize a multi-file C program (or a project) the following are some of the suggested best practices.